Code-Institute-Submissions/Quizzard-Trivia/README.md

 8. Stack Overflow was used to research on how to create certain functions for my game application [Stack Overflow ](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)

+---
+# Testing
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+During the validation process I only incured 1 red error on W3C Markup and zero errors or warnings on W3C CSS.